1953 in film

-The year 1953 in film involved some significant events.
+The year 1953 in film involved some significant events, most notably the release of the first film released in CinemaScope, The Robe.
+Other releases in the United States included the hit films Peter Pan and From Here to Eternity.

 Top-grossing films (U.S.)

 The top ten 1953 released films by box office gross in North America are as follows: